 Watch the video « Catalyst on the field : Flyability »

-Since then, every couple of weeks, the site geologist has sent Elios 3 on an inspection mission to the depths of the shafts.
-Collision-resistant and tolerant of water and dust, Flyability’s drone is equipped with a stabilisation algorithm, a high-resolution camera and an oblique lighting system enabling it to detect and visualise traces of corrosion, cracks or geological faults, even in complete darkness.
-‘Not only does the robot considerably reduce the risk of accidents to personnel, it also helps us reduce labour costs and downtime.
-We can also identify and therefore prevent environmental risks associated with the inspection of critical infrastructures’, explains André Gourdon.
+Since then, every month, the site geologist has sent Elios 3 on an inspection mission to the depths of the shafts.
+Collision-resistant and tolerant of water and dust, Flyability’s drone is equipped with a stabilisation algorithm, a high-resolution camera and an oblique lighting system enabling it to detect and visualise occurrence of water, cracks or geological faults, even in complete darkness.
+‘Not only does the robot considerably reduce the risk of accidents to personnel, it also helps us reduce labour costs and downtime for inspections.
+We can also identify and therefore prevent risks associated with the geology of these wells.’, explains André Gourdon.

 The drone could rapidly become an invaluable tool for site teams working in sensitive areas, as well as for a number of industrial sites with existing infrastructure such as extraction shafts, ore stacks and ventilation systems, as part of mapping operations for new civil engineering works, for instance.